Anti-conversion law and the dire need for it

 More Verdicts:

-In the Sarla Mudgal case the court had held that the religious conversion into Islam by a person from non Islamic faith is not valid if the conversion is done for the purpose of polygamy.
+In the Sarla Mudgal case the court had held that the religious conversion into Islam by a person from non-Islamic faith is not valid if the conversion is done for the purpose of polygamy.

 In the Lily Thomas case it was observed that marrying another woman after converting to Islam is punishable under the bigamy laws.